Are you looking for an upgrade to your NVIDIA Shield controller or a new gamepad for your Android TV?

 Third Place: SteelSeries Stratus Duo

-It has an ergonomic design that feels a lot like the Xbox controllers I grew up with, but with a twist.
+It has an ergonomic design that feels like the Xbox controllers I grew up with, but with a twist.
 The SteelSeries Stratus Duo has excellent build quality and is comfortable to hold for hours while gaming.

-Unlike most controllers, the analog sticks are both placed side-by-side, like the Sony PlayStation and NVIDIA Shield controllers.
+Unlike most controllers, the analog sticks are placed side-by-side, like the Sony PlayStation and NVIDIA Shield controllers.

-SteelSeries Stratus Duo: The Good
+SteelSeries Stratus Duo: Pros

 The biggest improvement on the Stratus Duo is a higher-end trigger mechanism that makes them much more responsive.
 For first-person shooters, your trigger finger really notices the difference.